-This article rounds up the latest and best ergonomic keyboard that is designed to reduce the strains on hands, wrist and arms after prolonged hours of typing.
+This article rounds up the latest and best ergonomic keyboard designed to reduce the strains on hands, wrists and arms after prolonged hours of typing.

 Microsoft designed the first ergonomic keyboard in 1994 and called it the “Natural Keyboard”.